lonycell/grafana.v7/docs/sources/alerting/notifications.md

 ## Supported Notification Types

-Grafana ships with the following set of notification types:
+ThingSPIN ships with the following set of notification types:

 ### Email

-To enable email notifications you have to setup [SMTP settings]({{< relref "../installation/configuration/#smtp" >}}) in the Grafana config.
+To enable email notifications you have to setup [SMTP settings]({{< relref "../installation/configuration/#smtp" >}}) in the ThingSPIN config.
 Email notifications will upload an image of the alert graph to an external image destination if available or fallback to attaching the image to the email.
 Be aware that if you use the `local` image storage email servers and clients might not be able to access the image.